hasanciftci26/ui5-antares/README.md

 #### Validation with Operator

-If there are specific values that should be used for user validation, they can be defined easily on the [constructor](#constructor-2).
+If there are specific values that should be used for user input validation, they can be defined easily on the [constructor](#constructor-2).

 > **Important:** Please note that **value1** and **value2** determine the type of the property.
 For example, if the property type is `Edm.DateTime` or `Edm.DateTimeOffset`, then value1 and value2 must be either JavaScript Date or [UI5 Date](https://sapui5.hana.ondemand.com/#/api/module:sap/ui/core/date/UI5Date).